Net Power

 The $90M equipment arrangement gives you a real date to watch.
 Delays or changes here would say a lot about project momentum.

-permitting and carbon-capture policy slippage
+Permitting and carbon-capture policy slippage

 The page already points to 12–24 months of possible delays.
 In a pre-revenue stock, time is not neutral.
 Time spends cash.